Functorial transfer between relative trace formulas in rank one: Introduction

 All varieties will be defined over a local, locally compact field $F$ in characteristic zero, and we write $X=X(F)$, etc, when no confusion arises.
 In particular, all measures or functions will be on the $F$-points of the varieties under consideration.

-We denote by $\mathcal S(X)$ the space of ($\CC$-valued) Schwartz measures on the $F$-points of a smooth variety $X$; these are smooth measures which, in the non-Archimedean case, are of compact support, and in the Archimedean case are of rapid decay, together with their polynomial derivatives.
-For uniformity of language, I will often write ``smooth of rapid decay'' to describe this behavior (of the measure and its derivatives), with the understanding that this means compact support in the non-Archimedean case.
-(Whenever needed, the space of Schwartz \emph{functions} will be denoted by $\mathcal F(X)$.)
+We denote by $\mathcal S(X)$ the space of ($\CC$-valued) Schwartz \emph{measures} on the $F$-points of a smooth variety $X$; these are smooth measures which, in the non-Archimedean case, are of compact support, and in the Archimedean case are of rapid decay, together with their polynomial derivatives.
+For the definitions in the Archimedean case, which use the semialgebraic structure of $X(F)$, I point the reader to \cite{AGSchwartz}, in particular \S A.1.1.
+(They are not to be confused with measures/functions in the Harish-Chandra Schwartz space, which are of slower decay.)
+Notice that, in the Archimedean case, when $F=\mathbb C$ we need to consider $X(F)$ as a \emph{real} semialgebraic manifold, since the complex semialgebraic topology is not fine enough.
+Moreover, in this case the space $\mathcal S(X)$ has a natural Fr\'echet topology; if $X$ is admits a nowhere vanishing Nash (smooth semialgebraic) density $\omega$, so that every element of $\mathcal S(X)$ can be written as $\Phi\cdot \omega$ for a Schwartz function $\Phi$, the topology is induced by the seminorms

+where $D$ ranges over all polynomial Nash differential operators.
+The general case can be reduced to that by a Nash partition of unity \cite[Theorem 4.4.1]{AGSchwartz}.

+For uniformity of language, I will often write ``smooth of rapid decay'' to describe this behavior of Schwartz measures, with the understanding that this means compact support in the non-Archimedean case, and that it includes their derivatives (the functions $D\Phi$ above) in the Archimedean case.
+Whenever needed, the space of Schwartz \emph{functions} will be denoted by $\mathcal F(X)$.

-The notation $X\sslash G$ will stand for the affine, invariant-theoretic quotient $\Spec F[X]^G$ of a $G$-variety $X$, and if $\pi: X\to X\sslash G$ denotes the canonical quotient map, the image $\pi_! \mathcal S(X)\subset \Meas(X\sslash G)$ of the pushforward map of measures will be denoted by $\mathcal S(X/G)$.
+The notation $X\sslash G$ will stand for the affine, invariant-theoretic quotient $\Spec F[X]^G$ of a $G$-variety $X$, and if $\pi: X\to X\sslash G$ denotes the canonical quotient map, the image $\pi_* \mathcal S(X)\subset \Meas(X\sslash G)$ of the pushforward map of measures will be denoted by $\mathcal S(X/G)$.
 In the Archimedean case, where $\mathcal S(X)$ is a nuclear Fr\'echet space, the space $\mathcal S(X/G)$ inherits a quotient Fr\'echet topology; in the non-Archimedean case, any reference to topology should be ignored.